supercharge/docs/hercules.md

 ### Installing Hercules
-Hercules is available as an NPM package.
+The Hercules Vagrant box will be created through the `hercules` CLI.
+The CLI is available as an NPM package.
 Install the package globally on your system using Node’s package manager (NPM).
 Of course, you can use Yarn as well.

 ```bash
 npm i -g @futurestudio/hercules